ligato/docs/docs/user-guide/concepts.md

   - value: { name:"bd1" interfaces:<name:"if1" > }
 ```

 Notice that the first operation was removal of the FIB entry.
-The value was not discarded by the vpp-agent because it still exists in the etcd datastore.
+The value was not discarded by the vpp-agent because it still exists in the etcd data.
 The vpp-agent places the value back into cache.
 This is an important step since the FIB entry is removed before the bridge domain.
 Thus it will not be accidentally  mis-configured and stranded in VPP.
 The value no longer exists in VPP (since logically it cannot without all the dependencies met), but if the bridge domain reappears, the FIB will be added back without any external intervention.

 The second step means that the interface `if1` was removed from the bridge domain, before its final removal in the last step of the transaction.